Thairiyam: Production

-The film went through a silent change of director prior to release with the original director M. Sarojkumar being replaced by the lead, Kumaran as the film was in development.
+The film went through a silent change of director prior to release with the original director M. Sarojkumar being replaced by the lead, Kumaran as the film was in development due to Sarojkumar's ill health.
 Furthermore, in September 2009, a stunt sequence towards the climax was shot for over 15 days and involved hundreds of extras.

-Release

-Reception

-The film opened in a few centres across Chennai, Tamil Nadu to a below average opening.
-The film which grossed Rs.
-3,46,944 in the opening weekend in Chennai became a commercial failure at the box-office.
+Three time Mr India title winner Kamaraj plays the antagonist.